 - Dust your banneton or bowl liberally with rice flour, shape your dough for the last time, place it inside and cover with a shower cap or cloth.
 Leave your dough to prove for 4 hours.

 - Preheat your oven to full temperature with your dutch oven or cast iron pot inside.
+I wait around 30 minutes for everything to heat up sufficiently.

 - Carefully turn your dough out onto a piece of greaseproof paper dusted with semolina.